j178/leetgo/README.md

-  contest                 Generate contest questions cache                   Manage local questions cache config                  Show configurations open                    open one or multiple questions in browser help                    Help about any command
+  contest                 Generate contest questions cache                   Manage local questions cache config                  Show configurations open                    Open one or multiple question pages in a browser help                    Help about any command

 Flags: